joursler-Sunset/idunno.Authentication/SECURITY.md

 ## Disclosure Policy

-When diagnosing a security bug the following steps are
+When diagnosing and fixing a security bug the process is as follows:

   * Confirm the problem and determine the affected versions.
   * Audit code to find any potential similar problems.
-  * Prepare fixes for all releases still under maintenance.
-These fixes will be released as fast as possible to nuget.
+  * Prepare fixes for the latest released package.
+  * Build and test fixes in private.
+  * Release to nuget after successful testing.
+  * Create advisory so dependabot and others will start notifications.

 I would prefer report remain confidential until a fix is released, or I decide it is not an issue, but I acknowledge that some have other feelings about disclosure policies.